puneet4840/DevOps-/2 - Terminal Knowledge/1 - Bash Scripting.md

 ### Variables in Linux

-A variable is a container to hold some text data.
+A variable is a container to hold some data.

 - A variable name could be an integer, filename or some shell command itself.
 - A variable could contain any alphabet (a-z,A-Z) or any digit (0-9) or an underscore (_).